 What are supporting details in a body paragraph?

-This is the first of three lessons about Supporting Details.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Supporting Details.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the various body-paragraph elements which are useful in academic essays

 – Introduce the various types of supporting details, such as evidence, examples and explanations

 The body of an essay is its most important section, and the trickiest part to get right.
 While the introduction and the conclusion can follow a fairly straightforward pattern, for the body section there is more variation in a how a student can structure their writing to create an effective essay.
 Thankfully, whether you’re writing a compare and contrast, evaluative or problem-solution essay, there are still a number of key body-paragraph elements you should try to include to help guarantee high grades – and the most important of these are called supporting details.

 In this short three-chapter reader, we explore the concept of supporting details (Chapter 1), the different types of supporting detail on offer (Chapter 2) and why providing implications in your support is so important (Chapter 3).
 For a more general introduction to body sections, students may wish to first visit our short reader about body paragraphs.

 There are three key essay elements within a body paragraph that students should make sure they’ve included before submitting their assignment.
 These are topic sentences, supporting details and summary-transition sentences.
 An example of each element is provided for you below, taken from our example problem-solution essay about air pollution.
 Read these excerpts carefully and see if you can guess the purpose of each element:

 Were you able to determine the following purpose for each element?